arapulido/katacoda-scenarios/autoscaling-k8s/step4.md

 We will create a [Horizontal Pod Autoscaler (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) object that will create new replicas when CPU usage goes above 50% of the 100m requested, sharing the load between those replicas.

-Create a new file called `frontend-hpa-cpu.yaml` by clicking below under "Copy to Editor":
+We are going to create a new file called `frontend-hpa-cpu.yaml` (file creation happens automatically by clicking below under "Copy to Editor"):

 <pre class="file" data-filename="frontend-hpa-cpu.yaml" data-target="replace">
 apiVersion: autoscaling/v2beta2